Meadowlarke/Bibliography/Bibliography.md

 > Chord fingering

+##### Ostrofsky, Kathryn A. "An Aural History of the 1970s through the Sounds of 'Sesame Street.'"
+PhD diss.
+University of Pennsylvania, 2015.

+##### Ostrofsky, Kathryn A. "Sesame Street as a Musical Comedy-Variety Show."
+In _Music in Comedy Television: Notes on Laughs,_ 15-30.
+Routledge Music and Screen Media Series.
+Abingdon: Routledge, 2017.

+##### Ostrofsky, Kathryn A. "Talking Sesame to the Streets: Young Children's Interactions with Pop Music's Aesthetic in the 1970s." _Journal of Popular Music Studies_ 24, no. 3 (2012): 287-304.

 ##### Özcan, Elif, and René van Egmond.
 “Basic Semantics of Product Sounds.” _International Journal of Design_ 6, no. 2 (2012): 41–54.